How Test and Trace works

 - gets in touch with anyone who has had a positive test result to help them share information about any close recent contacts they have had

 - alerts those contacts, where necessary, and notifies them they need to self-isolate to help stop the spread of the virus

 By following instructions to self-isolate, people who have had close recent contact with someone with coronavirus will be protecting their family, friends, colleagues and other people around them, and will play a direct role in stopping the spread of the virus.

 How NHS Test and Trace Works:

 Step1 - isolate: As soon as you experience coronavirus symptoms, you should self-isolate for at least ten days.
-Anyone else in your household should self-isolate for 14 days from when you started having symptoms.
+Anyone else in your household should self-isolate immediately.

 Step 2 - test: You should order a coronavirus test immediately at nhs.uk/coronavirus or call 119 if you have no internet access.

 Step 3 - results: If your test is positive you must complete the remainder of your ten-day self-isolation.
-Anyone in your household should also complete self-isolation for 14 days from when you started having symptoms.
-If your test is negative, you and other household members no longer need to isolate.
+Anyone in your household should also complete self-isolation.

 Step 4 - share contacts: If you test positive for coronavirus, the NHS Test and Trace service will send you a text or email alert or call you within 24 hours with instructions of how to share details of people you have been in close, recent contact with and places you have visited.
 It is important that you respond as soon as possible so that we can give appropriate advice to those who need it.
 You will be asked to do this online via a secure website or you will be called by one of our NHS contact tracers.